akkornel/gcs_gcp/packer/README.md

 The published message will contain a JSON object with one key, `image_name`.
 The value will be the name of the newly-created Compue Engine image.

+Also, a separate Pub/Sub Topic is used whenever Cloud Build wants to send a message to Slack.
+The published message will contain JSON, suitable for POSTing directly to a Slack webhook.

 ## Service Account